Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 A quantum processor still executes one job at a time.
 Therefore, jobs that belong to a session still need to wait for their turn if one is already running.

 .. note::
-    * Systems jobs such as calibration have priority over session jobs.
+    * Internal systems jobs such as calibration have priority over session jobs.

 Iterations and batching
 --------------------------